Person playing puzzle game on phone

 In-game screenshot from "The Room: Old Sins" game

 The Room: Old Sins is the fourth edition of the popular The Room game series.
 The series has won countless awards and accolades over the years, and has one of the highest average review scores of any series on the App Store.
+I’ve played each version as it’s come out, and this is the best of the lot.

 A puzzling, mysterious, and downright spooky game at times, Old Sins takes you through a mysterious story.
 An engineer and his wife have disappeared, and the trail leads to the attic of their own home.
 That’s where the fun begins, as you explore an immersive environment with an incredible level of detail.